Why does alcohol make you dehydrated?

 Why does alcohol make me dehydrated?

-Alcohol leads to an increase in plasma osmolality, in other words there are more particles in your bloodstream.
+Alcohol makes you dehydrated because it leads to an increase in plasma osmolality, in other words there are more particles in your bloodstream.
 This increase in concentration stimulates the release of a hormone called anti-diuretic hormone, or ADH, helping you to hold on to water by making you urinate less.
 However, alcohol inhibits the release of ADH, making you doubly dehydrated by increasing your blood concentration and then making you pee more - so you lose water and electrolytes!